-Despite substantial effort to detect fishers over an extensive area of federal landownership in recent years, not a single fisher has been detected.
-This suggests that fishers are either extremely rare a or they have been extirpated from the state.
-Thomas et al. (1993) stated that existing fisher populations in northern Oregon and Washington were at a medium to high risk of extirpation on National Forest lands within the next 50 years.
+Despite substantial effort to detect fishers over an extensive area of federal landownership over the last 20 years, not a single fisher has been detected during these surveys.
+This suggests that fishers are extremely rare or have been extirpated from the state.
 In British Columbia, fisher populations have become extirpated from the Cascade and Okanogan mountain ranges of the southern interior and the Columbia and Rocky mountain ranges in the last 15 years (Weir 2003).
 Fisher populations are also low in adjacent parts of Idaho, and the number of dispersing individuals is probably very low (Heinemeyer 1995).
-Immigration of fishers into Washington from British Columbia, Idaho, or Montana has not successfully reestablished fishers in Washington and does not seem likely to in the future.
-A viable fisher population is not likely to become reestablished in the state without human intervention.
+Immigration of fishers into Washington from British Columbia, Idaho, or Montana has not successfully re-established fishers in Washington and does not seem likely to in the near future.
+A viable fisher population is not likely to become re-established in the state without human intervention.